wkhere/stackless/Doc/c-api/dict.rst

 .. cfunction:: PyObject* PyDict_Items(PyObject *p)

-   Return a :ctype:`PyListObject` containing all the items from the dictionary, as in the dictionary method :meth:`dict.items`.
+   Return a :ctype:`PyListObject` containing all the items from the dictionary.

 .. cfunction:: PyObject* PyDict_Keys(PyObject *p)

-   Return a :ctype:`PyListObject` containing all the keys from the dictionary, as in the dictionary method :meth:`dict.keys`.
+   Return a :ctype:`PyListObject` containing all the keys from the dictionary.

 .. cfunction:: PyObject* PyDict_Values(PyObject *p)

-   Return a :ctype:`PyListObject` containing all the values from the dictionary *p*, as in the dictionary method :meth:`dict.values`.
+   Return a :ctype:`PyListObject` containing all the values from the dictionary *p*.

 .. cfunction:: Py_ssize_t PyDict_Size(PyObject *p)